 Perhaps the ancients would have been drawn to the modern concrete moisture meter, a useful tool for assessing moisture condition at the surface.
-A concrete moisture meter can help identify areas of excess moisture where a serious flooring problem might easily develop.
+A concrete moisture meter can help to identify areas of excess moisture where a serious flooring problem might easily develop.

-Modern-day science, however, tells us that surface measurements don’t give the whole story, or even the most important story.
+Modern-day science, however, tells us that surface measurements don’t give the whole story or even the most important story.
 Vital information is lacking about what is going on inside the slab.
 Typically, after the slab is poured and during the drying process, a moisture gradient exists such that moisture levels can be significantly greater deep down in the slab.
-This fact guarantees huge headaches later if a flooring installation is performed too soon, when moisture levels deep within the slab remain high.
+This fact guarantees huge headaches later if a flooring installation is performed too soon when moisture levels deep within the slab remain high.

-From the moment of pour to the moment of truth, moisture rises from the bottom of the slab and evaporates at the surface.
+From the moment of pouring to the moment of truth, moisture rises from the bottom of the slab and evaporates at the surface.
 Adequate time is needed for this moisture migration.
 Bottom line: It is crucial to assess the slab’s internal moisture condition before proceeding with a floor covering installation.

 Wagner Meters has developed a state-of-the-art test method for assessing overall slab moisture condition from the inside: the scientifically proven Rapid RH® system.
-Using either the Wagner Meters Rapid RH® 4.0 EX or the Rapid RH® 5.0 will measure the concrete moisture at a depth of 40 percent below the slab’s surface (when drying from one side).
+Using either the Rapid RH® 4.0 EX or the Rapid RH® 5.0 will measure the concrete moisture at a depth of 40 percent below the slab’s surface (when drying from one side).

 Pay proper attention to the concrete core, and the rest builds upon its integrity.

 - How to Prepare a Concrete Floor for Coatings - September 14, 2016